miftah1231/huddle-CLI/README.md

 ### 4. Configure a Burner Wallet

 > ⚠️ **Do not use your main wallet.**
-You can put your Private key or Generate one in the CLI
+You can input your private key or generate a new one via the CLI

 ```bash
 hudl wallet configure